alaub81/portwatcher/SECURITY.md

 # Security Policy

-If you discover a security issue, please email security@example.org.
+If you discover a security issue, please send me a private message.
 Do not open public issues with sensitive details.